Man charged with DUI after crashing into group of Boy Scouts

 NEW YORK - Reports say a New York man has been charged with driving under the influence after he allegedly lost control of his vehicle and ran into a group of Boy Scouts.

 Thomas Murphy, 59, was arrested Sunday after he allegedly veered off the road in Manorville, New York and crashed into five victims, according to ABC News.
-One of the scouts was left in critical condition.
+One of the scouts, 12-year-old Andrew McMorris, died from his injuries.

+"We offer our deepest condolences to the victim’s family and we will support them in any way that we can," said Boy Scouts of America Suffolk County Council CEO Ryan DiBernardo.
+"Our thoughts remain with the Scouts still recovering from this incident."

+Reports say 15-year-old Thomas Lane was hospitalized with serious injuries.
+Danis Lane, 16, Kaden Lynch, 15, and Matthew Yakaboski, 15, suffered injuries that were not considered life-threatening.

-The scouts were walking on the shoulder of the road when Murphy's 2016 Mercedes allegedly rushed toward them, the Suffolk County Police Department said.
-The victims were between the ages of 12 and 16.
+Authorities say the scouts hiking along the shoulder of a road when Murphy's 2016 Mercedes allegedly rushed toward them, the Suffolk County Police Department said.

 Murphy is scheduled to appear in court Monday.